 I apply engineering rigor to the financial hype.

 "If a machine burned a city's worth of electricity to balance a checkbook, an engineer wouldn't call it 'the future.'
-They would call it broken.
-I treat Bitcoin like a machine, and my analysis proves that its engine is fundamentally flawed."
+They would call it inefficient.
+I treat Bitcoin like a machine, and my analysis proves that this engine is fundamentally flawed."

 Hello.
 My name is Pratik V. Padghane.